alifhughes/stage4notes/SOFT354/lecture-2.markdown

     - the data is sent to them all simultaneously
 - Threads can't change the value of data in the uniform cache

-### Constanct memory
+### Constant memory

 - should still be on the device
 - but certify kernel code wont modify it
 - This is to take advantage of the uniform cache we need to specify that a particular variable in global memory can't change
 - use the `__constant__` modifier
 - These variables will be stored in teh device's global memory, in a special area reserved for constant data